 Another classic activity while you ride is reading.
 While we admit this takes some coordination, and certainly isn’t for everyone, if/when you are able to do it, you can really find that a lot of time will pass between rides and reading along.

 Key Takeaways:Indoor training opens up a new world of possibilities on a bike.
-When you are looking for ways to control the variables—like weather, safety, and ride aspects.
-With ride data and less body sway, while you ride, any indoor training can be efficient and challenging.
+When you are looking for ways to control the variables—like weather, safety, and ride aspects— While you ride, with ride data and less body sway, any indoor training can be efficient and challenging.
 Not to mention the endless entertainment options you have on an indoor bike.